kkasperczyk-no/sdk-nrf/samples/matter/weather_station/README.rst

     :end-before: matter_door_lock_sample_commissioning_end

 To start the commissioning procedure, the controller must get the commissioning information from the Matter accessory device.
-The data payload, which includes the device discriminator and setup PIN code, is encoded within a QR code, available through the RTT interface, and can be shared using an NFC tag.
+The data payload, which includes the device discriminator and setup PIN code, is encoded within a QR code and shared using a NFC tag.
+When using debug configuration information can be also obtained through the RTT interface logs.

 Dependencies
 ************